NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

-In case we want to convert this new option in configuration file from old config (eg: 'old_config = abc' --> 'new_config = def') then the above line of code are not enough for us to do this.
+In case we want to convert this new option in configuration file from old config (eg: 'old_config = abc' --> 'new_config = def') then the above lines of code are not enough for us to do this.
 As mention, we need to have config-mapping file to explain more detail about this.

 For example: